Saltair Resort

 Original Saltair

-The location known as Saltair was originally the site of the salt plant of the Inland Salt Company, organized in 1884 and incorporated in 1889.
+The location known as Saltair was originally the site of the salt plant of the Inland Salt Company.
 It was the junction of railroad lines that served the salt company's railroad and the Utah & Nevada narrow gauge line as early as August 1888, and was a short distance south of the wye turning tracks of the later Salt Lake Garfield & Western railroad (originally the Saltair Railway).
 The north leg of this wye track was used by SLG&W trains to take passenger trains directly to the Saltair Beach resort.
 The south leg of the wye track was used by freight trains to access the Inland Salt company's salt plant.
-Saltair Junction was the junction of the later SLG&W with the salt company's Inland Railway, at the site of the salt plant.

-(Saltberg was the site of the supr's connection and a set of wye turning tracks, a short distance north of today's S.R.
+The original Saltair station was the site of Inland Salt's salt plant.
+Saltberg on the Utah & Nevadas the site of the spur's connection and a set of wye turning tracks, a short distance north of today's S.R.
 201, between the old and new S.R.
-202. Traces of the wye track can be seen on modern satellite photos.)
+202. Traces of the wye track can be seen on modern satellite photos.

 (View a map of the Inland Railway in 1923, showing the original Saltair Junction)